Email FacebookTwitterMenu burgerClose thin

 For example, say your target niche is pre-retirees who are between five and 10 years from retirement.
 They may be interested in learning how to create a realistic plan for drawing down assets or how to protect their accumulated wealth with annuities or long-term care insurance.
 Writing content about how to invest in aggressive growth funds would be a wasted effort, as that doesn’t speak to your target audience’s needs.

-Instead, your content marketing should focus on the financial services that your target markets may need.
+Instead, your content marketing should focus on the financial services that your ideal buyers may need.
 Before you begin creating a new piece of content, ask yourself what need it meets for your current clients or new clients that you’re trying to attract.
-If you can’t readily identify the value it holds for them, you may need to rethink the topic
+If you can’t readily identify the value it holds for them, you may need to rethink the topic.

 As inflation rises, for example, investors may worry about how it will impact purchasing power or their ability to retire.
 Creating content that addresses these fears or concerns can help you remain relevant to your audience while meeting their immediate need for answers.